ppxasjsm/ConfigMagic/README.md

 # ConfigMagic

-Stores useful config files for customisation
+My brain dump on how I customise my zshell and other useful hacks for work.